untillpro/scm4j/scm4j-deployer-engine/README.md

 - `refreshProductVersions`: refreshes offline cache
 - `download`: downloads given product
 - `deploy`: deploys given product
-- `listDeployedProducts`: lists all deployed product from `Deployed products registry`
+- `listDeployedProducts`: lists all deployed product from `deployed-products.yml`

 # Deployment

-- Existing product version is queried using `listDeployedProducts`, if not found  IProjectStructure.`queryLegacyVersion()` is used.
+- Existing product version is queried using `listDeployedProducts`, if not found  IProduct.`isInstalled()` is used.
-- If legacy version exists it is removed by IProjectStructure.removeLegacyVersion (REBOOT_NEEDED)
+- If legacy version exists it is removed by IProduct.`removeLegacyProduct()`
 - If old version exists and upgrade is needed
-  - `IProjectStructure` is asked which version could uninstall old version (`uninstaller version`)
+  - `IProductStructure` is asked which `scm4j-deployer-installers` version could uninstall old version (`uninstaller version`)
   - Uninstaller version is downloaded, if needed
   - Old version is stopped
   - If `stop` fails all components are `disabled` and `REBOOT_NEEDED` is returned